jeffrey-fontys/s3-portfolio/README.md

 ### 4.1.
 Software design

 For the CollectiCats application I have made a user stories, an entity relation model and a software architecture diagram.
-These diagrams/models and related information can be found in the software design document.
+These diagrams/models and related information can be found in the software design document for CollectiCats.

 [⬆️ Back to Table of Contents](#table-of-contents) | [📄 View file](/collecticats/software_design.md)